ThePornDatabase/scrapers/README.md

 Name is the name of this scraper, used when running it, this scraper is called AmateurBoxxx so we would run it like `scrapy crawl AmateurBoxxx`

 Network is what network this site or group of sites belong to.
 We do this to group sites, scenes and performers together.
-AmataeurBoxxx is a one of site as far as we know, so we'll just leave it apart of it's own Network.
+AmateurBoxxx is a one of site as far as we know, so we'll just leave it apart of it's own Network.

 ```Python
     start_urls = [